 The thing is, sharing a sex fantasy is likely to be more intimate than bringing it to life.
 The act of sharing reinforces trust and connection, and therefore intimacy.

 So, sharing is not so much about turning fantasy into reality (though that can be fun too!), as much as it is about inviting a partner into your world of the erotic.
 Most couples will report feeling more connected after sharing a fantasy or after having heard one.
-The interplay of vulnerability, understanding and acceptance allows the couple to feel that they are closer than ever.
+The interplay of vulnerability, understanding, and acceptance allows the couple to feel closer than ever.

 Pretending not to have fantasies can be sexually constraining.
-Knowing that you can share fantasies and truly be heard can be the most arousing thing of all.
+Knowing that you can share fantasies and honestly be heard can be the most arousing thing of all.

 Self-judgement and The Fear of Opening Up

-Our ability to hold both our social roles and our disobedient sexual mind, and take both as important and legitimate, determines how much self-judgement we’ll battle within.
+Our ability to hold both our social roles and our disobedient sexual mind, and take both as important and legitimate, determines how much self-judgment we’ll battle within.

-In bringing up sex fantasies with our partner, we need to understand how much self-judgement we’ve inflicted upon ourselves.
-It is common that people hold back on sharing because sharing implies uncovering something “abnormal” about them.
-The thought of sharing sex fantasies usually strikes shame, fear and guilty feelings.
+In bringing up sex fantasies with our partner, we need to understand how much self-judgment we’ve inflicted upon ourselves.
+Commonly, people hold back on sharing because sharing implies uncovering something “abnormal” about them.
+The thought of sharing sex fantasies usually strikes shame, fear, and guilty feelings.
 Most people are afraid of opening up about them because they fear the reaction that may resemble their own.
-They fear judgement, because they think they deserve one.
+They fear judgment because they think they deserve one.

-It’s important to acknowledge the way we treat ourselves for having the sex fantasies and the way they affect our expectations around sharing them.
+It’s important to acknowledge how we treat ourselves for having sexual fantasies and how they affect our expectations around sharing them.

 Our conversations are channelized by our expectations.
-Before sharing, it’s important to address own expectations that come with it, and to understand the criteria we use to judge the “results” of sharing.
-The easiest way to think about it is to start with the best and the worst case scenario, and then put all the rest of them on the line between.
+Before sharing, it’s important to address your own expectations that come with it and understand the criteria we use to judge the “results” of sharing.
+The easiest way to think about it is to start with the best and the worst-case scenario and then put all the rest of them on the line between.

-You deserve to be honest with yourself and your partner, so you can live your life on your own terms.
-It doesn’t matter if you want to bring up the idea of swinging for the first time, exploring your bisexual curiosity, want to try BDSM or any other sexual desire, you deserve the freedom to explore.
-It can be very scary opening up about these desires but the freedom it can deliver is worth it.
+You deserve to be honest with yourself and your partner so that you can live your life on your own terms.
+It doesn’t matter if you want to bring up the idea of swinging for the first time, exploring your bisexual curiosity, want to try BDSM, or any other sexual desire.
+You deserve the freedom to explore.
+It can be terrifying opening up about these desires, but the freedom it can deliver is worth it.

 How to start bringing up sex fantasies?